Wet Floor Injury Compensation Claims

 Your solicitor must establish that the property owners were legally responsible for the accident.

-A property owner may assert that the slip accident was your own fault.
+A property owner may assert that the slip accident was your fault.
 They may cite unsuitable footwear, such as high heels, as the cause of the accident.
 However, property owners have a duty to ensure the safety of their floors in all circumstances, both wet and dry.
 If it foreseeable that people in high heels may use the floor, such as in a shop, then the occupier must account for this when anticipating and reacting to wet floor incidents.

-What can you claim compensation for?
+What can I claim compensation for?

 Compensation reflects the seriousness of injuries caused, and the life-changing consequences which may result from a wet floor slip accident.
 Compensation can be awarded for:

 - Lost future earnings if you cannot return to work

 - Medical costs of treatment and on-going care